-We have (7) grade-based soccer programs plus winter futsal, please review the programs to the right to learn more about each one and review the schedule below of all practices, skill sessions and games for each age group.
+We have (7) grade-based soccer programs every Spring and Fall plus Winter Futsal.
+Please review latest schedule of all practices, skill sessions, and games for each age group and the programs for each age group.

 In 2018, Hudson Youth Soccer Association (HYSA) began a partnership with the New England Revolution Academy to create soccer programs to develop our players to be the best they can be and to foster a love for the game!